Did you declutter this week? I’d love to hear about your successes and struggles!

 If you’re not there yet, don’t worry!
 ANYthing you do to get stuff out of your home, even if the Donate Boxes sit in the garage for a while, will improve your home and your life.

-If your home needs an overhaul or even if you just feel like you need to reset your mentality on managing it, you need my book: How to Manage Your Home Without Losing Your Mind.
+If your home needs an overhaul or you just don’t know where to start, you need my book: Decluttering at the Speed of Life.
 It’s available wherever books are sold.
 Find out more here.

 Also check out these decluttering strategies: